 - Improve the marketing of U.S. aquaculture products through the training of students and entrepreneurs in various marketing and business strategies which can then be applied to aquaculture businesses

-At Cheyney, students have the opportunity to major in Marine Biology with an emphasis in either Marine Biology or Aquaculture.
-In addition to the development of research and education programs in urban Aquaculture and fish nutrition/physiology, the foundation of our program includes aspects of aquatic animal biology, as well as marine and freshwater biology and ecology.
+At Cheyney, students have the opportunity to get hands-on experience building and maintaining aquaculture and aquaponics systems.
+They also have the opportunity to actively participate in our development of research and education programs in urban aquaculture and fish nutrition/physiology, while furthering their education in the core foundation of our program which includes various aspects of aquatic animal biology, as well as marine and freshwater biology and ecology.

 AREL research provides opportunities for faculty and students to participate in projects through Cheyney’s partnerships with academic, public, and private entities.
 These projects prepare students to compete for professional jobs in a variety of scientific arenas, while providing opportunities to share new and promising research results with consumers, the scientific community, industry representatives, and other students.